DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 });
 ```

-If you use an other test runner than Jest, you will need to create the mocks for your test runner.
+If you use a test runner other than Jest, you need to create the mocks for your test runner.

 ## Manual instrumentation